sCrypt-Inc/specification/docs/syntax.rst

 Scoping
 =======
-Scoping in Scrypt follows the prevailing scoping rules of C99 and Solidity.
+Scoping in sCrypt follows the prevailing scoping rules of C99 and Solidity.